HockeyJustin/UkAccidentStatistics/README.md

-# Uk Accident Statistics
+# Uk Road Accident Statistics Generator

-## UK Accident Statistics From the [Governments Open Source Accident Data](https://data.gov.uk/dataset/road-accidents-safety-data).
+## UK Road Accident Statistics From the [Governments Open Source Accident Data](https://data.gov.uk/dataset/road-accidents-safety-data).

-## What is it?
+## What's the point of it?

-My journey to work can take anything from 25 minutes to 1.5 hrs and I wanted to know what the chances were of a long journey.
+My journey to work can take anything from 25 minutes to 1.5 hrs.
+I wanted to know what the chances are of a long journey.

-Using .NET Core, it takes the UK Road Accident statistics and enables you to learn about the accidents on roads of interest to you, or that effect your commute.
-It uses full year 2015 data by default.
+I've made it so you can easily get theinformation for your road journeys too.

+## Tech Info
+- .NET Core
+- XUnit
+- It uses full year 2015 data by default (but you can change it).

 ## What data can I get?